 Swan and Dolphin Resort Amenities

-Note that Swan and Dolphin Resort guests do not receive complimentary MagicBands.
-Likewise, MagicBand hotel benefits, including your MagicBand acting as a room key or using it to charge to your room, don't apply here.
+Note that Swan and Dolphin Resort guests do not have MagicBand hotel benefits, such as including your MagicBand acting as a room key or using it to charge to your room.
 If you're repeat Disney World visitors, you can link your tickets to a MagicBand from a previous trip to tap into the park and FastPass touch points.
 If it's your first trip and you'd like MagicBands, they can be purchased many places on-site (including the Swan Dolphin gift shops) or in advance at ShopDisney.

 Additionally, Swan and Dolphin Resort offers: